-A Guatemalan Toddler Died Weeks After Being Released From Border Patrol Custody
+A 2-Year-Old Guatemalan Child Has Died After Being Held In Custody

 The latest in a slew of tragic incidents at the United States border with Mexico happened on Tuesday night, when a Guatemalan toddler died after being released from United States custody, according to The Washington Post.
 A Customs and Border Protection official tells Bustle that the 2-year-old boy and his family were apprehended at the border on April 3, and they were released from CBP custody on April 8 with an order to appear in court when summoned, after the boy's mother told U.S. officials that he was sick and he was taken to a hospital.
 He then passed away after spending several weeks in the hospital, the Post reported.